 - Flexible revenue caps

-- More difficult to use than Shopify for the average business owner
+- More difficult to use than Shopify for the average store owner

 - Limited themes